-All you need is a comprehensive guide to running a good strategy day (preferably for your General Manager, Office Manager, or 2IC to read and implement) – http://businessdepot.com.au/insights/how-to-run-a-business-strategy-day
+All you need is a comprehensive guide to running a good strategy day (preferably for your General Manager, Office Manager, or 2IC to read and implement) – like this one titled, conveniently, “How to Run a Great Business Strategy Day“.

 Who is Jacob Aldridge, Business Coach?